No matter the movie's genre, dumb movie characters pretty much serve a single purpose: they're funny and therefore fun.

 The predictable enemies-become-friends story rests on one important detail: Dale and Brennan are exactly the same.
 They act, dress, speak, and think the same.
 They're both unfathomably dense and childish, with some viewers even speculating that they're on the spectrum.

-The clue is in the movie's title, called Dumb and Dumber—but between Lloyd (Jim Carrey) and Harry (Jeff Daniels), which one's Dumb and which one's Dumber?
+The clue is in the movie's title, called Dumb and Dumber—but between Lloyd (played by Jim Carrey) and Harry (played by Jeff Daniels), which one's Dumb and which one's Dumber?

 Together, they're completely hopeless, unable to read maps or clocks and constantly getting done over by old ladies.
 Still, at the end of the day, they're both sweethearts deep down.